First of all, let's take a look at the implementation:

 We can directly visualize the spectrum of this kernel.
 Now before we start let's first remind ourselves of the basic concepts.

-definition 1: a similarity function that is continuous and symmetric, is called a kernel.
+definition 1: a similarity function $K: X \mapsto \mathbb R$ that is continuous and symmetric, is called a kernel.

 This is the reason behind the line below